OpenBuildings/jam-auth/README.md

 ## Auto login

-Autologin uses cookies to login the user automatically.
+Auto login uses cookies to login the user automatically.

-	// By setting the "remember me" to true, you create an auth token entry in the database with the corresponding cookie
+	// By setting the "remember me" to TRUE, you create an auth token entry in the database with the corresponding cookie
 	$user = Auth::instance()->login($username, $password, TRUE);

 	// Which will be used by these methods to automatically login the user if the cookie matches the db entry